nktnlx/google_python_class/README.md

 3. **my_string2.py** -- slicing and using conditional statements strings exercises.
 4. **my_list1.py** -- manipulatiing lists and sorting exercises.
 5. **my_list2.py** -- custom sorting, manipulating lists and tuples exercises.
+6. **my_wordcount.py** -- counts how often each word appears in the text read from a file and prints words sorted in alphabetic oreder together with their occurance frequency counted ('--count' option) OR prints top ten most frequent words sorted by their occurance in the ascending order ('--topcount' option).
+Doesn't account for punctuation.
+Usage: python3 wordcount.py {--count | --topcount} filename.txt
+alice.txt -- *'Alice's Adventures in Wonderland'* full text to demonstrate **my_wordcount.py** script capabilities.